 11:00 – Witnesses observe pieces of concrete ripping off “like popcorn” and cascading into the water far below.
 Farquharson watches in disbelief as six light poles break off and steel suspender cables snap off and fly into the air “like fishing lines”.
 The bridge ripples up and down in an immense wave which leaves him 30 feet lower than he had been seconds before.

-11:01 – Several hundred people are now watching Gertie’s finale as the shrill din of stressed metal and concrete combine with the banshee howling of the gale and the whistle of a workman trying to warn the coastguard cutter Atlanta not to sail under the bridge.
+11:01 – Several hundred people are now watching Gertie’s finale as the shrill din of stressed metal and concrete combine with the banshee howling of the gale and the whistle of a workman trying to warn the coastguard cutter Atalanta not to sail under the bridge.

-The Atlanta was the first vessel to pass under the spans of the new bridge when it opened on 1 July 1940 and would now also be the last one.
+The Atalanta was the first vessel to pass under the spans of the new bridge when it opened on 1 July 1940 and would now also be the last one.
 They cannot hear the workman’s whistle amid all the other deafening noises.
 It cruises under the bridge just moments before the final collapse, and the deck is showered with pieces of concrete.
 Commander Hogan radios news of the collapse to his Seattle headquarters.
 This would be the first report to reach the outside world.

 11:02 – A 600 foot long section of roadway on the eastern half of the centre span, wrenches loose and plummets into the sound 195 feet (59m) below with a thunderous noise, causing a mighty splash of spray and foam to shoot upwards 100 feet (30m).
 Huge flashes from shorting electric cables fly through the air.

 11:03 – A shocked Bert Farquharson, still on the bridge, runs the 1100 feet (335m) to the toll plaza as fast as his jellied legs can carry him.
 Just in front of him Howard Clifford is also sprinting for the safety of solid ground.